 “When innovative research is capitalized more generously, which is what the Ruben gift has now accomplished, it can allow a larger number of high-risk ideas to be selected, including some that take up to two years to test.
 Those projects are often the ones with a bigger downstream impact,” says Dr. Carl Nathan, the Rees Pritchett, MD, Professor of Microbiology, a position endowed by the extended Belfer family.
 “I can’t emphasize enough how valuable this kind of expertly reviewed special support is to fulfilling our mission.”

-Jessica Bibliowicz, chairman of Weill Cornell Medicine’s Board of Overseers, recognizes the Ruben family’s commitment over the decades.
+Jessica Bibliowicz, chair of Weill Cornell Medicine’s Board of Overseers, recognizes the Ruben family’s commitment over the decades.
 “We are so grateful to the Ruben family for such a generous contribution.
 Larry and Selma Ruben were held in such high esteem in the Weill Cornell community, I know they would be very pleased with this meaningful expression of support.”